-- What Types of Food Should a 6 Month Old Baby Be Eating?
+- What Types Of Food Should 6 Month Old Baby Be Eating?

 - Want to keep track of the foods baby likes and dislikes?

+When can baby eat solids?
 At 6 months your baby should be ready to start eating solids.
-But you’re probably wondering what the recommended feeding schedule for your 6-month-old baby should be?
-Don’t worry, you’re not the only one and we’re here to help with a recommended feeding schedule for your 6-month-old baby.
+But you’re probably wondering what the recommended feeding schedule for your 6 month old baby should be?
+Don’t worry, you’re not the only one and we’re here to help with a recommended feeding schedule for your 6 month old baby.